fatimabolotbek/kubernetes-session3/README.md

 This exercise validated the ability to deploy and manage Kubernetes resources inside a dedicated namespace.
 It reflects real-world practices for organizing clusters and ensuring that applications remain isolated, secure, and easy to operate.

-If you need the same README in a shorter or longer format, or want diagrams included, I can generate that too.

 ###############################################################